- What We Do

 The overall aim of our session program is to love and encourage children toward hope.
 This process takes on as many unique forms as there are kids.
 However, there are some choice components that are generally included in each session.

-- Intentionality: Session leaders do their best to be intentional in all of their interactions to "see" and hear the child where they are at to help create a safe place for them to share.
+- Purposeful: Session leaders do their best to be intentional in all of their interactions to "see" and hear the child where they are at to help create a safe place for them to share.
 We want to engage and listen if they need to talk or simply hold space for the child.

 - Working with horses: The majority of children who come to Crystal Peaks are drawn to the ranch because of the horses.
 These kids will learn to correctly handle, groom, ride, round pen and even vet horses during their sessions.
 Again, each session depends on the needs of the child and of the horse on any given day.